Want to follow along with this writing? Sign up Today, it's free and easy

 Really good beginning, really good ending!
 So many surprising twists...awesome. :) Some parts were a little confusing, so I suggest you clear up a few parts, especially those concerning the sisters.
 But it was an incredible story otherwise!!!!! =D AMAZING job!

-almost 3 years ago Tom "JellyBean Sjöden" Stack said:
+about 3 years ago Tom "JellyBean Sjöden" Stack said:

 wow.
 That was so intense.
 I love your descriptions in it.
 Wait, was the man's other girlfriend girlfriends sister?
 That is very confusing and sinister.
 This is very good.
 Well done.

-almost 3 years ago Lisako Hirano said:
+about 3 years ago Lisako Hirano said: